core-wg/oscore/draft-ietf-core-object-security.md

 2. Recreate the Additional Authenticated Data as described in {{sec-obj-cose}}.
   * If the block option is used, the AAD includes the MAC from the previous fragment received (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-received fragment to compute the following.

-3. Compose the IV by XORing the Recipient IV (context IV) with the Partial IV parameter, received in the COSE Object.
+3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the Partial IV parameter, received in the COSE Object.

 4. Retrieve the Recipient Key.

 5. Verify and decrypt the message.
 If the verification fails, the client MUST stop processing the response.

-6. If the message verifies, update the Recipient Sequence Number or Replay Window, as described in {{replay-protection-section}}.
+6. If the message verifies, update the Recipient Replay Window, as described in {{replay-protection-section}}.

 7. Restore the unprotected response by adding any decrypted options or payload from the plaintext.
 Any duplicate options ({{coap-headers-and-options}}) are overwritten.
 The Object-Security option is removed.